 If you find yourself needing any inspiration, why not try our product vision template, designed to help you ask yourself the important questions and create a vision that inspires your team.

 Don’t forget, once you’ve defined your vision, you need to make sure everyone can see it.
 ProdPad’s product and portfolio canvases helps you keep the vision front and center, right where everyone needs it.
 By aligning everyone around the long term goal, you’ll reduce misunderstandings and help your team stay on track.

 2) Define Your Objectives and Key Results

-Write up your OKRs, make sure they’re documented somewhere everyone can see them and you’ll find it much easier to see if what you’re doing is actually working as you execute against your roadmap.
+Write up your OKRs and make sure they’re documented somewhere everyone can see them.
+You’ll find it much easier to see if what you’re doing is actually working as you execute against your roadmap.
 If you need a bit more guidance on how to go about it, we’ve written about OKRs here.
 Not only that, ProdPad gives you a place to document your OKRs and tie them directly to the plans on your lean roadmap so they’re always considered in your plans.